Ex-Chiefs assistant Reid sentenced to three years in prison

 Reid had a blood-alcohol level of 0.113% two hours after the crash, police said.
 The legal limit is 0.08%.

-Miller said her daughter, who was in court Tuesday, has improved but still drags one of her feet when she walks, will see a doctor about leg braces, has terrible balance and must wear thick eyeglasses.
+Miller said her daughter, who was in court Tuesday, has improved but still drags one of her feet when she walks, has terrible balance and must wear thick eyeglasses.

-She noted that Reid had a prior conviction and has served time in prison for DUI.

-”And he’s asking for probation?
-On what planet does this conduct deserve probation?
-Can people really get drunk and give a 5-year-old a brain injury and think they should get probation?” wrote Miller.
+“Ariel’s life forever changed because of Britt Reid,” Miller’s statement said.
+“She will deal with this for the rest of her life.”

 Reid apologized before sentencing, turning to look at Ariel and her family as he spoke.
 He said he has a daughter the same age as Ariel and his family prays for her every night.